MaximeC37/BikerBox/README.md

 - **Lifecycle 2.9.1** - For lifecycle management

 ## 🌍 Localization
-The app now features a complete localization system:
+The app now features a complete bilingual localization system:
+- **Complete French translation** with proper locale handling
+- **Localized date and month names** for natural language display
 - All UI text is externalized to string resources
-- Consistent English translation throughout the application
+- Alphabetically organized string resources for better maintainability
 - Easy to extend for additional languages
-- Improved maintainability and translation management
+- Consistent translation management across the application

 ## 💳 Payment Integration
 Supports multiple payment methods with visual branding: